Beggiatoa spp. on anoxic sublittoral mud

 Evidence

 The biotope develops in areas of very little water movement (wave sheltered to extremely wave sheltered conditions).
 Therefore, a further decrease in wave action is unlikely.
-An increase in wave action is likely to wash the mats away and increase mixing or the water column and, hence, oxygenation.
-However, a 3-5% change in significant wave height is unlikely to have a significant effect, especially at depth.
-Therefore, resistance and resilience are probably High and the biotope is assessed as Not sensitive.
+An increase in wave action would probably wash the mats away and increase mixing of the water column and, hence, oxygenation.
+However, a 3-5% change in significant wave height is unlikely to have a significant effect, .
+Therefore, resistance and resilience are probably High, and the biotope is assessed as Not sensitive.

 High